 Aristegui acknowledged that they have that wait ahead but also left a margin for uncertainty.
 “It’s like when you get a salary increase: Until he goes through the cashier and checks it, he doesn’t take it for granted,” he said.

 According to him, in the transition stage until Alipiba II can be counted on, the CEB will have to program other complementary investments, which should be paid with a tariff.
-He pointed out that the “cold reserve”, as the gas oil generation that So Energy must guarantee is called, could also be expanded with more equipment, although it is an expensive resource, which will also open up a debate about how it is remunerated.
+He pointed out that the “cold reserve”, as the gas oil generation that So Energy must guarantee is called, might also be expanded with more equipment, although it is an expensive resource, which will also open up a debate regarding how it is remunerated.

 Aristegui said that general electricity consumption in Bariloche grows at an annual rate of 3 to 5%, as was the case until the beginning of 2020, when it entered a decline caused by the health crisis and the paralysis of tourism.
 Today if there is a general cut (as happened for example last Tuesday) the cold reserve with its maximum capacity does not cover more than 20% of the demand.
 Aristegui said that, in those cases, they can ensure provision to the health, security, water pumping system and not much else.

-Before Alipiba II is ready and with regard to the CEB, reinforcements could be scheduled in the electrical transformation capacity and in the placement of pre-assembled cables, to reduce the loss of electricity in transport, which is enhanced by the extension of the common of Bariloche.
+Before Alipiba II is ready and with regard to the CEB, reinforcements might be scheduled in the electrical transformation capacity and in the placement of pre-assembled cables, to reduce the loss of electricity in transport, which is enhanced by the extension of the common of Bariloche.
 Aristegui assured, however, that these losses are not serious and are within the standard values.

 He said that with the Alipiba I line and the cold reserve, the CEB plays with an always precarious “balance”, which will be accentuated in the coming years with tourism, the development of the technological industrial park, new investments in Cerro Catedral, the expansion from the hospital and the airport.